Best Nutrition for PCOS Patients Wanting to Lose Weight

 Your muscles need energy to fuel your workouts.
 And exercise makes your body more sensitive to the effects of insulin, allowing your muscles to pull more glucose or sugar from the blood into the cells for energy.

 The insulin-sensitizing benefits of exercise appear to last long after your workout ends.
-By some estimates, your body uses insulin more effectively for 16 hours or more after intense exercise!
+By some estimates, your body uses insulin more effectively for 16 hours or more after intense exercise.

 If you don’t already work out, build up to at least 150 minutes of moderate-intensity aerobic exercise per week.
 For best results, you’ll also want to incorporate at least two resistance training sessions per week.
-Resistance training has the additional benefit of helping you maintain more lean muscle mass during your weight-loss journey, so it’s a win-win!
+Resistance training has the additional benefit of helping you maintain more lean muscle mass during your weight-loss journey, so it’s a win-win.

-Evidence suggests that the synthesis of melatonin—a hormone our body releases when it’s time to wind down—may be reduced in women with PCOS and that sleep disorders can intensify the pathways associated with insulin resistance.
-Aim for a minimum of 7-8 hours per night.
-Moreover, stress may worsen PCOS symptoms as it stimulates the adrenal glands and may contribute to already increased levels of androgens in the body.
-Depression and anxiety are common in women with PCOS due to the distressing nature of the condition, and social support may ease these effects.
+Stress may also worsen PCOS symptoms.
+It stimulates the adrenal glands, which may contribute to already increased levels of androgens in the body.
+Stress can also contribute to anxiety and depression, which are common conditions for women with PCOS.
 Setting boundaries, prioritizing your mental and physical health, and staying connected to loved ones can improve PCOS symptoms and overall quality of life.

 Medications may help

 A handful of studies have linked PCOS with hormone imbalances that can increase food cravings and hunger levels while decreasing satisfaction after meals.
+Medications like GLP-1s can help lower the appetite and reduce food cravings, making weight loss easier and more attainable for those with PCOS.